tensorflow/tensorflow/README.md

 cmake --build . --target check-mlir
 ```

-To compile on Windows using Visual Studio 2017:
+To compile and test on Windows using Visual Studio 2017:

 ```bat
 REM In shell with Visual Studio environment set up, e.g., with command such as